Melanau people: Origins

 In the 19th century, the Melanaus settled in scattered communities along the main tributaries of the Rajang River in Central Sarawak.
-They like to be known as Melanau or A-Likou.
-For most Melanau, the word ' dayak' is inappropriate for them as it was a word used by the westerners for the inhabitant of Borneo because Melanau people already have their own identity and culture as A-Likou (Melanau).
+They prefer to be known as Melanau or A-Likou.
+For most Melanau, the word 'Dayak' is inappropriate for them as it was a word used by the Westerners for the inhabitant of Borneo, while the Melanau people already had their own identity and culture as A-Likou (Melanau).
 Melanau or problematic Kajang-speaking tribes such as the Sekapan, the Rajang, the Tanjung, and the Kanowit gradually moved and assimilated into Dayak migrations settling in the Rajang.
 The Melanau people were regarded as a sub-group of the purported Klemantan people.

 Today the Punan (or Punan Bah) people are also closely linked to the last riverine dwelling Melanau communities previously inhabiting the middle and upper Rejang tributaries.
 The Kajang language is kept relatively alive by the isolated Sekapan communities Kapit division of Sarawak.

 The Melanau are considered among the earliest settlers in Sarawak.
 The name Melanau was not used by the Melanau to refer to themselves until recently.
 They call themselves a-likou meaning 'people of the river'.
 Legend has it that the name Melanau was given by the Malays of Brunei to the inhabitants of the coastal swamp flats and riverbanks of central Sarawak which might signify "coast-dweller".

-This legend cannot be considered as a viable origin of the name since the name Malano has been used to refer to the region in historical records of writings and maps of Western, Chinese, and Javanese sources even before the establishment of Brunei Kingdom.
+This legend cannot be considered a viable origin of the name since the name Malano has been used to refer to the region in historical records of writings and maps of Western, Chinese, and Javanese sources even before the establishment of Brunei Kingdom and the arrival of Malays to Borneo from Sumatra.

 Eda Green, writing in 1909, referred to "... the Milanes, whose girls are as fair as any Europeans and the belles of Borneo."